19hours/sg-statutes/Acts/Dental Registration Act.md

 PRACTICE OF DENTISTRY

-### Prohibition of practice of dentistry except by registered dentist with practising certificate
+### Prohibition of practice of dentistry

-22\.—(1) Subject to sections 59 to 61, no person shall practise dentistry in Singapore unless he is a registered dentist and has a practising certificate in force.
+22\.—(1) Subject to sections 60 and 61, no person shall practise dentistry in Singapore unless he is a registered dentist and has a practising certificate in force.

+(1A) Subsection (1) shall not apply to any registered oral health therapist who has in force a practising certificate and who practises dentistry in Singapore in accordance with the scope of practice prescribed under section 62.

+[22/2007 wef 01/01/2008]

 (2) Any person who acts in contravention of subsection (1) shall be guilty of an offence.